 Pan-Asian-Grilled-Shrimp-07_mini

-Mix up the sauce in a bowl, then heat 1 Tablespoon extra virgin olive oil in a saucepan over medium heat.
-Add 1 Tablespoon fresh minced ginger and saute for 1 minute, or until fragrant, then add the sauce then bring to a bubble.
+Heat 1 Tablespoon extra virgin olive oil in a saucepan over medium heat then add 1 Tablespoon fresh minced ginger and saute for 1 minute, or until fragrant.
+Add the sauce then bring it to a simmer.

 Pan-Asian-Grilled-Shrimp-08_mini